lcampit/Dotfiles/nvim/README.md

   - Enables vscode-like pictograms on lsp suggestions

 - [nvim-ts-autotag](https://github.com/windwp/nvim-ts-autotag)
-  - Allows for html and the like tags to be automatically closed
+  - Allows for html tags and such to be automatically closed

 - [zoxide](https://github.com/nanotee/zoxide.vim)
   - Enables usage of the [zoxide](https://github.com/ajeetdsouza/zoxide) cd